jared-bloomer/KW4JLB-AREDN/README.md

 ## Notes
 These Ansible Playbooks were built on a Raspberry Pi 4 (4GB) running Raspberry OS.
 Raspberry OS is built from Debian so in theory this should work on any Debian Based Operating system on ARM architecture.

+## Pre-RUN Steps
+Please edit `group_vars/all.yml`.
+This file contains variables used in Ansible for things like Credentials, and software versions.
+These should be changed and made unique for security reasons.

 ## Installation

 Clone this repo and change to its directory